 The first project of People2People was in the village of Urvind where the standard of living was improved for the people by providing twenty houses modified from metal containers.

-Electricity, running water, a bath house and a feeding program were gradually added through time.
+Electricity, running water and a feeding program were gradually added through time.
 It has recently expanded to include education and medical assistance as well.

 - An estimated 85% of Gypsies live below subsistence levels